 Here’s What to Do Instead:

-1. Set aside your ideas of how men SHOULD act.
+1. Set aside your ideas of how you think men act.

 Later that night when the shuttle driver took me back to the parking lot, the driver not only took me directly to my car (he dropped everyone else at a shuttle stand) but waited until I was inside and had the engine started to make sure everything was okay.
 He didn’t have to do this, but I sure appreciated it.

-Now, I could choose to focus on the drunk handsy guy and his part of the evening, but instead I felt protected and honored by a total strangers.
+Now, I could choose to focus on the drunk, handsy guy and his part of my evening, but instead I felt protected and honored by a total strangers.

 2. Go out of your way to avoid generalizing your bad experiences to men as a whole.